 Ulao Creek Watershed

 As the watershed’s largest landowner, we support the Ulao Creek Partnership in Ozaukee County, Wisconsin, to protect this land within a rapidly urbanizing area.

 This prairie in Kenosha County is one of the largest prairie complexes in the state and the most intact coastal wetland in southeastern Wisconsin.
 We also adopted this area through the WDNR’s Adopt-A-Natural Area program and the We Energies Foundation.

 Bain Station Prairie

-We manage this land in Kenosha County with prescribed fires and other management techniques to restore this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.
+We manage this land in Kenosha County with prescribed fires and other management techniques to maintain this wet-mesic prairie that provides habitat for rare plants, including prairie white-fringed orchid.